Open menu

 Anyway, the very first step is to use a profiler.
 Check where the slowdown starts, how long it takes to get the result from the service, and then process the result in Magento before displaying it to a user.
 We’d recommend having not only an in-built Magento profiler but also Xdebug for debugging the code and Newrelic for the code execution analysis.

-In relevance terms, we strongly recommend every Magento store owner to give up MySQL as a search option in favor of more agile services designed specifically for finding products.
+To get relevant results, we strongly recommend every Magento store owner to give up MySQL as a search option in favor of more agile services designed specifically for finding products.
 Elasticsearch and SaaS products can be thoroughly configured to improve Magento search relevance.

 • MySQL can deal only with exact matches (alternatively, even the out-of-the-box Elasticsearch is able to search by misspelled words).